An Evening with Emmy Award–Winner Rich Lerner: Inside the Stories, Strategy & Psychology of Elite Sports Media

-The conversation will be moderated by Jacob Shapiro, Columbia Law ’18.
+Moderated by Jacob Shapiro, Columbia Law ’18

 Penn Club of New York